-Transparency is our policy.
-We share all budgets and estimates through an “open book” process.
-By doing this, our leadership believes trust and accountability are achieved.
-Our team embraces the principle that frequent and open communication are the foundation of a successful relationship, and we want all clients to feel comfortable with the initial information and constant updates they receive.
-The status of contingency fund balances will be presented at every meeting, and any unused client contingency monies will be returned to clients.
+Financial transparency is Pearson’s policy, sharing all budgets and estimates through an “open book” process.
+Pearson’s leadership believes that trust and accountability are essential to a successful project and that all clients feel comfortable with the initial information and constant updates they receive.
+Pearson presents the status of contingency fund balances at every meeting, and any unused client contingency money returns to the client.

 - Cutting Edge Technology

-Digital technology differentiates us from our competitors.
-The latest versions of AutoCAD, ICE by MC 2, Prime Bid and Procore software are used throughout the estimate and procurement steps to ensure accuracy in budgeting, starting at the research and analysis phase.
-Microsoft Project houses progress updates throughout the course of each project, so project managers can have a clear vision of workload, being proactive instead of reactive.
+Digital technology differentiates a company from its competitors.
+Throughout the estimate and procurement steps, Pearson uses the latest versions of AutoCAD, ICE by MC 2, Prime Bid, and Procore software to ensure accuracy in budgeting, starting at the research and analysis phase.
+Microsoft Project holds progress updates for each project, allowing project managers to have a clear vision of the workload and make proactive decisions.

 - Closeout, walk-throughs & punch list

-Decades ago, integrity inspired the founding of our company in Central Texas, and integrity guides the daily decisions of our leadership now.
-At the completion of a project, project managers and superintendents conduct a walk-through on job sites to scrutinize the work with a fine-toothed comb.
-No item is too small to be added to our punch list.
-After items on our punch list are corrected, a second walk-through is conducted with the owner, ascertaining their satisfaction in every aspect of the completed work.
-If faults are discovered, solutions are found and fixes are made.
+Decades ago, integrity inspired the founding of Pearson Construction in Central Texas.
+Integrity guides the daily decisions of leadership now.
+Project managers and superintendents conduct a walkthrough on job sites to analyze the completed work and form a detailed punch list.
+After rectifying items on the punch list, a second walkthrough is conducted with the owner, ascertaining their satisfaction in every aspect of the completed work.
+During the second walkthrough, Pearson remedies any final issues.

 - More than a warranty

-We do not hand the keys to a client and walk away after a job is finished.
-Our team members create digital owner manuals with comprehensive information to help the client maximize use of their finished product.
-These manuals include information on everything from air conditioning and heating systems operations to turning on and off the smoke detector alarms.
-All work is assigned a one-year, all-inclusive warranty.
-However, support from your project managers does not stop there.
-Our staff is available to all our past and present customers for help with questions on building operation, records access, and good faith repairs that fall within the responsibility of our initial craftsmanship.
-In other words, we aren’t finished until the customer is satisfied that the job is done well.
+- Pearson provides ongoing support after a project is complete.
+The support team members create digital owner manuals with comprehensive information to help the client maximize the use of the finished product.
+These manuals include beneficial information from controlling the air conditioning and heating systems operating the smoke alarms.
+All completed projects carry a one-year, all-inclusive warranty.
+As an added benefit, Pearson’s team is available to answer questions on building operation, records access, and good-faith repairs that fall within the responsibility of the initial craftsmanship.
+Pearson takes pride in customer satisfaction.

 “We will lose money before we compromise quality.”